 “With such a mind-set, many little things dangerously slipped by unnoticed, or at least went unacknowledged.
 How could one imperfect cup of coffee, one unqualified manager, or one poorly located store matter when millions of cups of coffee were being served in tens of thousands of stores?”

 “We forgot that “ones” add up.”

-You may have ten executive positions to fill within an organization, but you can only qualify, or vet, one candidate at a time.
+You may have ten managerial positions to fill within an organization, but you can only qualify, or vet, one candidate at a time.

 If you lose your focus off the one, you have diminished the ten.

 It may be that you are expected to produce fourteen dozen of a specific product each day.

 However, the product can only be produced one at a time.